sydneythomas/mini-rag/curriculum/updates/4-pinecone-integration/1-setting-up-pinecone-client.md

-# Setting Up the Pinecone Client
+# Setting Up OpenAI and Pinecone Integration

-Now that you understand what vector databases are and why we need them, let's integrate Pinecone into our application.
-This is where theory meets practice!
+Now that you understand what vector databases are and why we need them, let's set up both OpenAI and Pinecone.
+These two services work together to power our RAG system.

 ---

 ## What You'll Build

 By the end of this module, you'll have:

+-   An OpenAI API key and configured client for generating embeddings
 -   A configured Pinecone client that connects to your vector database
 -   Helper functions to search for similar documents
 -   Understanding of how embeddings flow from OpenAI to Pinecone

 ---